-To align with the City Council's Fiscal Sustainability priority and set aside funding for known and unknown future capital needs, staff is recommending to establish two reserves in the Capital Improvement Fund.
-Starting in FY 2023, \$5.0 million is recommended to be set aside in a Reserve for Debt Service in order to have available funding in case of a fiscal downturn to make annual payments towards the debt obligations incurred through the use of Certificate of Participation (COP) bond funding used to finance the California Avenue Area Garage and the Public Safety Building projects.
-This reserve is recommended to be increased to \$10.0 million in FY 2024, which would fund one year of assumed debt service payments for these two projects.
-The second reserve, a Reserve for Future Capital Needs, is recommended to be established for \$5.0 million in FY 2024 in order to start setting aside funding for the known and unknown future capital projects, before it gets programmed into existing capital projects.
+To align with the City Council's Fiscal Sustainability priority and set aside funding for known and unknown future capital needs, staff established two reserves in the Capital Improvement Fund.
+Starting in FY 2023, \$5.0 million is approved to be set aside in a Reserve for Debt Service in order to have available funding in case of a fiscal downturn to make annual payments towards the debt obligations incurred through the use of Certificate of Participation (COP) bond funding used to finance the California Avenue Area Garage and the Public Safety Building projects.
+This reserve will be increased to \$10.0 million in FY 2024, which will fund one year of assumed debt service payments for these two projects.
+The second reserve, a Reserve for Future Capital Needs, is approved for \$5.0 million in FY 2024 in order to start setting aside funding for the known and unknown future capital projects, before it gets programmed into existing capital projects.